ajarara/jarmac.org/content/starting-nix.md

 ![Eternal-sadness](/images/another-castle.jpg)

-## The Reasonable Way (now with limited hair loss!)
+## The Reasonable Way

 The read only file system is our Y problem.
-Whether or not making the store world writable is possible, there is a very elegant solution to this problem.
+Whether or not making the store world writable is possible (it probably isn't a good idea), there is another solution to our original problem.
 It's not obvious.

-What you want to do is modify the postInstall phase of the iproute derivation.
+What we want to do is modify the postInstall phase of the iproute derivation.

-This is much easier than automating the last step (so that changes persist across reboot), and the manual outlines a [couple ways](http://nixos.org/nixos/manual/index.html#sec-customising-packages) to do this, depending on if you want to modify the derivation as it comes in, or derive a new derivation from the existing one, overwriting the previous.
+This is much easier than automating the last step (so that changes persist across reboot), and the manual outlines a [couple ways](http://nixos.org/nixos/manual/index.html#sec-customising-packages) to do this, depending on if we want to modify the derivation as it comes in, or derive a new derivation from the existing one, overwriting the previous.

-There is a distinction between these two: the first makes it so that any package that depends on the derivation you are modifying uses the modified derivation.
-The second essentially creates a new scope where your derivation exists, but if something else depends on the derivation you're messing around with, it will use the stock one.
+There is a distinction between these two: the first makes it so that any package that depends on the derivation we are modifying uses the modified derivation.
+The second essentially creates a new scope where our derivation exists, but if something else depends on the derivation we're messing around with, it will use the stock one.